-The Campaign Corner series looks to give three tips about commonly asked campaign issues.
-Do get in touch if you have any questions you would like to suggest.
+My old Campaign Corner series looked to give three tips about commonly asked campaign issues.
+The pieces still have a lot of relevance, so welcome to my latest periodic update to previous posts – and do get in touch if you have any questions you would like to suggest for future posts.

 - Subject lines matter: the subject line on an email is rather like the headline on a Focus leaflet – it needs to give people an instant reason to read on and should get over your key message so that they get it even if they hit delete rather than reading on.
 As a result, often the most effective subject lines therefore are short, clear and factual.